Henry Ercole: Extant works

 Very few works of Ercole seem to have survived.
 Three works by Rosarius Mary Hagius declare that Ercole gave his assistance in their composition, though they fall short of asserting that he was their co-author.

 Only one light work is certainly his: Lettere Famigliari (Convivial Letters), dedicated to Grand Master Manuel Pinto da Fonseca.
-The manuscript, which is held at National Library of Malta in Valletta, Malta, and marked as MS. 759, is made up of 231 folios (though in the extant document the last six pages are missing).
+The manuscript, which is held at National Library of Malta in Valletta, and marked as MS. 759, is made up of 231 folios (though in the extant document the last six pages are missing).
 The work is a collection of twenty-six letters, all signed, in which Ercole imagines writing to scholars who had put in doubt the shipwreck of St. Paul on Malta back in the 1st century as recounted in the Bible (Acts of the Apostles, Chapters 27–28).
 To illustrate his point, he also pens down a crude map of the Mediterranean Sea.

 Ercole's writing is not a piece of rhetorical work, as one might expect with such themes.
 It is an interesting scholastic disputation concentrating on the logic of statements put forward by the proponents.
 Ercole skillfully draws out certain main points, and examines their logical content and their syntax.

 Apart from this work, it is possible that other compositions exist from Ercole's hand.
 However, they might not bear his name, and much research is still needed to ascribe authorship to him.